top of page

 Whilst it is possible to teach yourself to shoot, there are all sorts of things that can go wrong with this!
 Where will you shoot this lethal weapon?

-An official range has a minimum length of 100m and a width that includes a sizeable safety area either side of the target.
+An official range has a minimum length of 100m and a width that includes a sizeable safety area either side of the targets.

 Are you insured? ...
 Are your neighbours happy? ...
 Is your equipment even fit for purpose?